wp-plugins/the-attached-image/readme.txt

 === The Attached Image ===
-Contributors: veneficusunus, Nick Benson; PressEnter Creative Donate link: http://return-true.com/donations/
+Contributors: veneficusunus, Nick Benson; PressEnter Creative, RogueDeals.com Donate link: http://return-true.com/donations/
 Tags: images, attachments, posts
 Requires at least: 2.5
 Tested up to: 2.8.4
-Stable tag: 2.5.3
+Stable tag: 2.5.4

 The Attached Image is a simple plugin that packs quite a punch.
 It shows the first image attached to the current post.
 It was inspired by a plugin wrote by Kaf Oseo, but when support was stopped &amp; a recent upgrade of WordPress meant it didn't work exactly like it used to I decided to take on the challenge of remaking it using the new WordPress functions available.